thecodearcher/todo-application-with--twilio-sync/readme.md

                 ->json(["message" => "Todo sucessfully deleted!"]);
         }

-Deleting from a document model is quite straightforward, after accessing the document instance with the document `sid` we call the `delete()` method which deletes the document from the Sync service i.e:
+Deleting from a document model is quite straightforward.
+After accessing the document instance with the document `sid` we call the `delete()` method which deletes the document from the Sync service i.e:

     $client->sync->v1->services($sync_sid)
                 ->documents($sid)